 In the United States, one in four women will become a victim of domestic violence in her lifetime.
-Here in Erie County, over 11,000 calls where placed to law enforcement to report an incident of domestic violence in 2014 (source: Erie County Central Police Services).
+Here in Erie County, over 10,000 calls were placed to law enforcement to report an incident of domestic violence in 2017 (source: Erie County Central Police Services).
 Add to that, the fact that only one in seven incidences of domestic violence is ever reported, and you can see just how widespread this problem is.
 Domestic abuse ruins families and ruins lives.
 In extreme cases – domestic violence can result in the loss of life.

 On Valentine’s Day 1993, Kim Rudnicki was held captive and brutally raped by her estranged partner, while her eight year-old and four year-old children stood watching.
 Kim survived the attack.

 On June 13, 2012 at 7:59 am Jackie Wisniewski was reporting for work as a secretary at ECMC in Buffalo.
 She was shot dead by her ex-boyfriend in a stairwell of the building.

 On March 11, 2013 with one of her children present, a Buffalo woman was savagely beaten and burned by her husband.
 Her murder was so gruesome police withheld details.

 These are true stories of domestic violence in our community – stories that make us shake our heads in disbelief and disgust; stories that may be high profile when they happen but fade quickly once the channel is changed or the newspaper is discarded.
 Family members are left to struggle alone with the death of a loved one.
 Victims who survive must attempt to rebuild their lives within the stigma domestic violence often carries.